konieczkow/actionable/README.md

 # Actionable

-Javascriptless declarative lib for defining common web page interactions html classes and data tags.
+Javascriptless declarative lib for defining common web page interactions.
+Actionable is unobtrusive jquery-based library.
+It allows you to keep your javascript binding file short and avoid long list of couple-line bindings.

 ## Installation